philiparvidsson/Home-Lights-Automation/README.md

 <img align="right" alt="" src="https://raw.githubusercontent.com/philiparvidsson/phil-phone-home/master/photos/DSC_9461.jpg" width="280px" height="280px" />

-This project is an attempt to make my home more intelligent.
-The idea is to use an Arduino UNO to detect whether my iPhone is at home, and use that information to manage lamps and such.
+This project was an attempt to make my home more intelligent.
+The idea was to use an Arduino UNO to detect whether my iPhone is at home, and use that information to manage lamps and such.

-The first step is to assemble a chip that can detect whether my iPhone is in my apartment or not.
+The first step was to assemble a chip that can detect whether my iPhone is in my apartment or not.
 My initial idea was to use a wifi-chip and a servo to move switches from on to off and back.
 I quickly abandoned that idea due to multiple issues: wifi requires complex authentication, switches wear out and mechanical solutions are pretty unreliable.
 Instead, I decided to use a wired ethernet connection to my router, and replace the servo with a 433MHz radio able to control my remote controlled AC adapters.

 Code for this project can be found in the code-folder, with a simple class for managing the EverFlourish EMW200R switches from Clas Ohlson.